Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-COMPLAINTS: For complaints relating to Construction/Demolition Noise Emission, the Police Department has monitoring equipment: Contact: Lt.
-Brian Brown @ 301-600-2135.
+Complaints: For complaints relating to Construction/Demolition Noise Emission, the Police Department has monitoring equipment.
+Call Lieutenant Brian Brown at 301-600-2135.

 Other equally important principles in containment labs are Biosafety, Biosurety and proper personnel training.

 There are four designated levels of containment, each with increasing levels of control.

 • BSL-2 labs are used to study microbes that can infect humans if accidentally inhaled, swallowed, or enter the skin, but don’t usually cause serious disease.
 All of these diseases can be cured because there is an existing vaccine or treatment.
 Safety measures include the use of gloves and eyewear as well as hand washing sinks and waste decontamination equipment like autoclaves (sophisticated pressure cookers).

 • BSL-3 labs are used to study microbes that can be transmitted through the air and can cause serious disease or death if untreated.
 These diseases are treatable with existing vaccines or treatments.
 Researchers perform lab work in a gas-tight room within boxes that filter the air.
 Other safety features include clothing decontamination, sealed windows and rooms, and specialized ventilation systems with HEPA filters.
 Most facilities and Universities in the US with infectious disease research programs have BSL-3 labs, and many hospitals have BSL-3 areas for isolating patients with highly contagious diseases.
 BSL-3 labs work with pathogens such as anthrax and plague.
 Access to BSL-3 labs is tightly controlled.